GeistInDerSH/kryptos/doc/k4_notes.md

 ### Websites
 * https://en.wikipedia.org/wiki/Baudot_code

+## ASCII
+ASCII is also a possible encoding system.
+While the text by default is 8 bits, it's also possible to encode them into 5 bits just like Baudot codes.

 ## Baudot + Vigenere

 The goal here isn't to solve it (well, that would be nice though).
 Instead, we want to filter for some known words